Daniel Allen Cox

 Daniel Allen Cox (born February 3, 1976) is a Canadian author.
-Cox's novels Shuck and Krakow Melt were both finalists for the Lambda Literary Award and the ReLit Award.
+Cox's novels Shuck and Krakow Melt were both finalists for the Lambda Literary Award and the ReLit Award, and his memoir-in-essays I Felt the End Before It Came: Memoirs of a Queer Ex-Jehovah's Witness was a finalist for the Grand Prix du livre de Montréal.